 |Made from branches and milkweed fibers during my York Region Artist in Residence program.|

-As a Chinese born Canadian, making lanterns is a way for me to connect to my Chinese Culture.
-Lanterns play a dominate role in all Chinese festival and celebrations.
-Colourful lanterns represents happiness, reunion, best wishes, and prosperity.
-White lanterns represents death and morning.
+As a Chinese Canadian, making lanterns helps me connect with my culture because lanterns play a dominant role in all Chinese festivals and celebrations, such as Chinese New Year, the Lantern Festival, the Harvest Moon Festival, weddings, and even at funerals.
+Red lanterns represent happiness, reunion, best wishes, and prosperity.
+White lanterns represent death and mourning.

 In the final stage, the lantern is lit.
-Light, a symbol of truth, knowledge, and guidance, shines through the materials, highlighting all the wonderful imperfections found in the material nature creates.
+The light, a symbol of truth, knowledge and guidance, shines through the materials, celebrating nature’s gift that surrounds us.